brainysmurf/datastoresync/README.md

 ##Explanation

-A python framework that makes syncing between two data sets straight-forward.
-Suppose you have user data in a CSV file and the respective accounts are needed to be created in an external application.
+A python framework that makes syncing between two applications straight-forward.
+Suppose you have user data in a CSV file (exported via a cronjob) and the respective accounts are needed to be created in an external application that uses a postgres database.
 On a daily basis, you need to read in that data from both, store them as primitive python values, and then be able to select the differences, and then act on those differences.

 This framework solves this problem with the use of a `datastore`, which is defined as a tree-like structure where the root is concerned with storing and retrieving the actual data, and there are at least two nodes on the second level, where one of them is the "source" or "point of truth" data set.
 The third level ("branches") represents a category for each kind of object that is in our object model.
-In our particular instance, we have a source tree that reads in from a CSV file, and a dest tree that reads in from a postgres database.
+In our particular instance, we have a source tree that reads in from a CSV file, and a destination tree that reads in from a postgres database.
 The types of data that are to be synced are users, and groups (collections of groups).

 This is represented visually here, with labels.
-Note that it represents a datastore that has two sync actions required (change the name of the user whose idnumber is '11111' to "newname", and add new user '22222' whose name is "newuser"):
+Note that it represents a datastore that has two sync actions required (change the name of the user whose idnumber is '11111' to "Old Name", and add new user '22222' whose name is "New User"):

 ```
 Level 1            Level 2            Level 3                   Level 4